 - Quarterly reporting on risk assessment to the board

-WWL’s governing documents are in line with the group financial strategy.
+Wallenius Wilhelmsen’s governing documents are in line with the group’s financial strategy.

-The company’s auditors conduct the audit in accordance with the laws, regulations and auditing standards and practices generally accepted in Norway and give reasonable assurance as to whether the consolidated financial statements are free from material misstatements and whether internal control over financial reporting were appropriate in the circumstances relevant to the audit.
+The Company’s auditors conduct the audit in accordance with the laws, regulations, and auditing standards and practices generally accepted in Norway.
+These give reasonable assurance as to whether the consolidated financial statements are free from material misstatements, and whether internal control over financial reporting was appropriate in the circumstances relevant to the audit.
 The audit includes examining on test basis evidence supporting the amounts and disclosures in the financial statements.
-It also includes assessing the accounting policies used and the reasonableness of accounting estimates made by management as well as evaluation of the overall financial statement presentation including the disclosures.
+It also includes assessing the accounting policies used and the reasonableness of accounting estimates made by management, as well as evaluation of the overall financial statement presentation including the disclosures.

-WWL has a global whistleblowing system including procedures and channels for giving notice about potential non-compliance, e.g. corruption, theft, fraud, sexual harassment or other breaches to the company’s business standards.
-Strengthening transparency and safeguarding that the business standards are applied the way they are intended, the procedures also ensure that the group has a professional way of handling potential breaches to laws and regulations, self-imposed business standards or other serious irregularities.
+Wallenius Wilhelmsen has a global whistleblowing system including procedures and channels for giving notice about potential non-compliance, e.g. corruption, theft, fraud, sexual harassment, or other breaches to the Company’s business standards.
+The procedures strengthen transparency and ensure the business standards are applied the way they are intended.
+They also ensure that the group has a professional way of handling potential breaches to laws and regulations, self-imposed business standards or other serious irregularities.
 The procedures also include guidelines to safeguard the whistle-blower.